python-jsonschema/jsonschema/docs/validate.rst

     .. method:: is_valid(instance)

-        Check if the instance is valid under the current :attr:`schema`.
+        Check if the instance is valid under the current `schema`.

         :rtype: bool